folio-org/okapi/doc/example-operations.md

 * Okapi analyses which registered modules subscribe to that operation:
   The Auth and Patron modules will respond.
-* Okapi determines from module metadata what permissions are required for the operation: the Patron module requires `viewPatrons`.
+* Okapi determines from module metadata what permissions are required for the operation: `GET /patrons/:id` in the Patron module requires `viewPatrons`.
 * Okapi now invokes the request on each appropriate module in turn: in this case, just Auth and Patron.
 First, authentication:
     * Okapi issues a request `GET /patrons/23` to Auth.